SyntaxC4/readme/README.md

 * Raise your words, not your voice
 * People will forget what you said or did, but people will never forget how you made them feel
 * Hardware Fails, Software Has Bugs, People Make Mistakes
 * I am the foremost expert of my own experience
+* Take what you need, leave what you don't

 ## Systems